dyhes/zulip/docs/subsystems/events-system.md

 ## Delivery system

-Zulip's event delivery (real-time push) system is based on Tornado, which is ideal for handling a large number of open requests.
+Aloha's event delivery (real-time push) system is based on Tornado, which is ideal for handling a large number of open requests.
 Details on Tornado are available in the
 [architecture overview](../overview/architecture-overview.md), but in short it